 - Windows interface provices some menus.

-- Fallback SDL interface presents no menus and uses keyboard shortcuts only.
+- Fallback SDL2 interface presents no menus and uses keyboard shortcuts only.

-- Accelerated OpenGL output using SDL or GtkGLExt.
+- Accelerated OpenGL output using SDL2 or GtkGLExt.

 - All video modes supported, documented or not, due to implementing the SAM-VDG interaction.